A Place Even Lost to Locals

 You tell me, you are a local, aren’t you!”

-As we hit the road to explore, an identically notorious exchange of words continued with a variety of people, the vendors, random people passing by, even the police folk deputed on those haphazardly confusing barriers.
+As we hit the road to explore, an identically discouraging exchange of words continued with a variety of people, the vendors, passers by, even the police folk deputed on those haphazardly confusing barriers.

 “Excuse me, we are looking for Khatti Chore.